MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-environment-lifecycle-trace.md

 ## Environment move to different AAD tenant operation scheduling failed

-Occurs when the operation to schedule a move of an environment to a different Microsoft Entra ID (AAD) tenant failed.
+Occurs when the operation to schedule a move of an environment to a different Microsoft Entra) tenant failed.

 ### General dimensions